101 – Queen’s University

 - Cognitive Science is an interdisciplinary program that draws from computing, psychology, philosophy, linguistics and neuroscience.
 This specialization focuses on intelligence in artificial and living systems.

 - Computing and Mathematics is designed to prepare students for graduate work in computing or career opportunities within the software industry.
 The program provides a solid foundation in computing and mathematics that is relevant to computing.
 The mathematical knowledge gained through this program provides a significant advantage in competing for research-oriented positions in high-tech industries.

 - Software Design is a specialization designed to develop a new generation of high-tech innovators and entrepreneurs.
 Students will study topics such as database management, software engineering and software requirements.

 Bachelor of Music (Program Code QM)

-The School of Music meets the varied needs of each student with a program that is both flexible and diverse.
-Small classes and accessible faculty help to ensure a personalized, hands‑on learning experience in a challenging, yet supportive environment.
+The Bachelor of Music meets the varied needs of each student with a program that is both flexible and diverse.
+Small classes and accessible faculty help to ensure a personalized, hands-on learning experience in a challenging yet supportive environment.

 - Bachelor of Arts/Bachelor of Education (Program Code QB)

 - Bachelor of Arts/Bachelor of Education, Bader International Study Centre – Herstmonceux Castle, England (Program Code QIB)